swcarpentry/DEPRECATED-boot-camps/Python/2_functions_and_modules.md

 ### Exercise 2a

-The file "morse.py" contains the a loop that takes strings from a user, and depending on input, will encode or decode the message from Morse.
+The file [morse.py](morse.py) in your directory contains the a loop that takes strings from a user, and depending on input, will encode or decode the message from Morse.
 However, this script is missing the functions "encodeToMorse" and "decodeFromMorse" that are needed to make it work.

     import string
     import sys